 What do you need for carving?

-There are different attachments that you will use for carving, usually they all come in a kit with the tool, but you can also buy them separately.
+There are different attachments that you will use for carving, usually, they all come in a kit with the tool, but you can also buy them separately.

 Let me guess, you don’t know how to change the bit on Dremel tool?
 Don’t worry, we have thought of everything and you can read all about that here!

 We can tell for sure that every carver will have his favorite bits, and you will definitely have them as you continue with your hobby.
-The bit that you decide to use depends on: how fast you want to remove the wood, how much wood you want to remove, how smooth you want it to be…?
+The bit that you decide to use depends on: how fast you want to remove the wood, how much would you want to remove, how smooth you want it to be…?

 Now, the starting carving kit should consist: